Changissnz/goals/README.md

 The long chain, comprised of feedback
 loops, falls under monotony of themes.
 Through the consistency that emerges
-from refinement for improved interpretation
+from refinement for improved
-by the interpreter, events or concepts
+interpretation by the interpreter,
+events or concepts expressed through
-expressed through natural language that
+natural language that may not have
-may not have originally carried any
+originally carried any semblance to
-semblance to one another are then attached
+one another are then attached to each
-to each other through the forging of
+other through the forging of
 parallelism.
-The discovery and maintainence
+The discovery and
-of focus on the points of origination, which
+maintenance of focus on the points
-may change in qualities or quantities
+of origination, which may change in
+qualities or quantities over time,
-over time, that which allow for relatability
+that which allow for relatability of
-of different communication through natural
+different communication through
-language is a task that the long chain of
+natural language is a task that the
-feedback loops dedicates itself to.
-So
+long chain of feedback loops dedicates
+itself to.
+So the activities revolving
-the activities revolving around the points
+around the points of origination also
-of origination also fall under the umbrella
+fall under the umbrella of monotony
-of monotony of themes.
+of themes.

 The phrase "natural language" usually
 refers to languages with wide adopters